shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-3-tokens/README.md

 3. Make sure you are verified:
    1. open Edge and make sure you have your profile logged in
-   2. go to Account Info and make sure you don't have any warning about not being verified, if you have then verify yourself.
+   2. go to Start -> Account Info and make sure you don't have any warning about not being verified, if you have then verify yourself.
       ![verify](verifyAccount.png)

+4. if there's still an issue, restart the vm and login again

 #